PJLA’s Accreditation Process

 Process 1 – Applying for Accreditation

-Laboratories should submit an application for accreditation to PJLA.
-This includes details of the laboratory in regards to the size, complexity and scope.
-We encourage laboratories to accurately complete the application as these are utilized to develop quotations for accreditation assessment time, assessment teams etc. Once PJLA reviews the application, a quotation for accreditation services will be generated.
+Conformity Assessment Bodies (CABs)- i.e. (labs, inspection bodies, proficiency testing providers, reference material producers) shall submit an application for accreditation to PJLA that includes details of the CAB in regard to the size, complexity and scope.
+We encourage CABs to accurately complete the application as this is utilized to determine assessment time and assessor qualification.
+Once PJLA reviews the application, a quotation for accreditation services will be generated.
 PJLA makes it a goal to process quotations within 24 hours.
 A follow-up call will be provided to each client receiving a quotation by a PJLA representative.

 Process 2 – Accepting PJLA as Your Accreditation Service Provider

-Once clients have had the opportunity to review the details of the quotation they are provided an agreement for services to review.
-The signing of the agreement along with a deposit confirms the laboratory’s commitment to PJLA for accreditation services.
+To start the accreditation process, all CABs will be requested to sign an agreement for services and provide a deposit.
 The deposit is non-refundable and will be credited against the accreditation assessment statement.
-During this acceptance stage, PJLA offers clients the option to receive a Pending of Accreditation Letter announcing your commitment to becoming accredited in the future.
+During this acceptance stage, PJLA offers CABs the option to receive a Pending of Accreditation Letter announcing their commitment to becoming accredited in the future.

 Process 3 – Scheduling the Assessment